Stalker2106x/MiniXBVM/README.md

 ### Building program

-These command lines should produce a binary in "./bin" folder.
+First, you need to build the FreeGLut (OpenGL) dependency:

+    cd thirdparty/freeglut
-    mkdir build
+    mkdir build && cd build
+    cmake ..
+    make

+Move back to the root of the repository and start building the app.

+    cd ../../
-    cd build
+    mkdir build && cd build
     cmake ..
     make